Which are the best PEMF Machines?

 PEMF, or Pulsed Electro Magnetic Fields, is a health technology whose history goes back at least as far as the 1920’s.
 It’s based on the principle that when you send an electrical current through a metal coil, you produce a magnetic field.
 And pulsed magnetic fields are an excellent way of re-energising our cells, making biological processes more efficient and helping the body to repair itself.

-High-intensity systems used in specialist clinics tend to use bands or loops to go around sections of the body.
+High-intensity PEMF machines used in specialist clinics tend to use bands or loops to go around sections of the body.
 Some, like Curatron, Hugo and MAS, supply a full-body mat.
-Many of them (spark gap devices) make a loud clicking noise, and muscles may convulse strongly in response to each pulse.
+Many of them (spark gap devices) make a loud clicking noise, and your muscles may convulse strongly in response to each pulse.

-The two largest manufacturers (Bemer and Swiss Bionic) both sell low-intensity PEMF devices for home use, have been in business for about 20 years each, and have extensive product safety and quality certifications.
-They mostly sell through large networks of specialist distributors, who are often therapists in other modalities.
+The two largest manufacturers (Bemer and Swiss Bionic) both sell low-intensity PEMF devices for home use.
+They have been in business for about 20 years each, and have extensive product safety and quality certifications.
+They mostly sell through large networks of specialist distributors, who are often experienced therapists.

 With a few exceptions, the largest manufacturers of high-intensity devices usually avoid the catalog shops and sell directly through their own specialist sales people.
 Recognizing the risks of their systems going to home users, some of them insist that their systems are only supplied to doctors and clinics.